emilyfuhrman/datavis_design/2017_Fall/Studios/02_Introduction_to_R_Graphics_with_ggplot2.md

 ![Data preview](https://github.com/emilyfuhrman/datavis_design/blob/master/2017_Fall/Studios/Images/02/01_Data_Preview.png)

 * Scroll to the top, and confirm that the column order is as follows: `year`, `name`, `prop`, `sex`, and `soundex`.
+* To shortcut this process in the future, you can type `head(bnames2)` to get a truncated preview of the imported data.

 #### Exploring and summarizing with ggplot2